History of Nigeria: Time between the world wars

 Lugard's successor (1919–1925), Sir Hugh Clifford, was an avowed opponent of Lugard's views and saw his role not in the efficient running of an apparatus of power, but in the development of the country.
 He intensified educational efforts in the south and repeatedly suggested to the Colonial Office in London that the power of the absolutist emirs ruling in the north should be limited - which was rejected.
 This further deepened the de facto division of the country into a northern, south-western and south-eastern part.
 In the north, the indirect rule aimed at preserving feudal rule continued to apply.
 In the south, an educated elite based on the European model emerged.

 In 1922, Clifford established the Legislative Council.
 The four elected members were from Lagos (3) and Calabar (1).
 The Legislative Council enacted laws for the colony and the protectorate of Southern Nigeria.
 It also approved the annual budget for the entire country.
 The four elected members were the first Africans to be elected to a parliamentary body in British West Africa.
 The Clifford Constitution accordingly led to the formation of political parties in Nigeria.
 Herbert Macaulay, a newspaper owner and grandson of Samuel Ajayi Crowther (see above), founded the first Nigerian political party - the Nigeria National Democratic Party - in 1923.
 It remained the strongest party in the elections until 1939.

-Nigeria's (and the Commonwealth's) contact with Great Britain was mainly maintained by mail ships of the Elder Dempster Lines.
-Until the end of 1967, such a mail ship sailed from Liverpool to Lagos every second Friday, alternating between the MS Apapa, the MS Accra and the MV Aureol.
-The journey took 13 days.